Traffic light: Green arrows

 Arrow aspects may be used to permit certain movements or convey other messages to road users.
 A green arrow may display to require drivers to turn in a particular direction only or to allow drivers to continue in a particular direction when the signal is red.
 Generally, a green phase is illuminated at the beginning of the green phase (a "leading turn") or at the end of the green phase (a "lagging turn").
 An 'indicative arrow' may be displayed alongside a green light.
-This indicates to drivers that oncoming traffic is stopped, such that they do not need to give way to that traffic when turning across it.
+This indicates to drivers that oncoming traffic is stopped, so they do not need to give way to it when turning across it.
 As right-turning traffic (left-side drive) or left-turning traffic (right-side drive) does not normally have priority, this arrow is used to allow turning traffic to clear before the next phase begins.

 Some variations of this setup exist.
 One version is a horizontal bar with five lights – the green and amber arrows are located between the standard green and amber lights.
 A vertical five-light bar holds the arrows underneath the standard green light.
 In this arrangement, the amber arrow is sometimes omitted, leaving only the green arrow below the steady green light, or possibly an LED-based device capable of showing both green and amber arrows within a single lamp housing.

 A third type is known as a "doghouse" or "cluster head" – a vertical column with the two normal lights is on the right side of the signal, a vertical column with the two arrows is located on the left, and the normal red signal is in the middle above the two columns.
 Cluster signals in Australia and New Zealand use six signals, the sixth being a red arrow that can operate separately from the standard red light.

 In a fourth type, sometimes seen at intersections in Ontario and Quebec, Canada, there is no dedicated left-turn lamp per se.
 Instead, the normal green lamp flashes rapidly, indicating permission to go straight as well as make a left turn in front of opposing traffic, which is being held by a steady red lamp.
-This "advance green", or flashing green can be somewhat startling and confusing to drivers not familiar with this system.
-This can cause confusion amongst visitors to British Columbia, where a flashing green signal denotes a pedestrian-controlled crosswalk.
+This "advance green", or flashing green, can be somewhat startling and confusing to drivers not familiar with this system.
+This can confuse visitors to British Columbia, where a flashing green signal denotes a pedestrian-controlled crosswalk.
 For this reason, Ontario is phasing out the use of flashing green signals and instead replacing them with arrows.